 Application procedure DASEE

-- All other applications should been made through the UBFC application portal from February 2020 to June 19th 2020, no matter if you are from a European country, a Campus France country, or any other country worldwide.
+All other applications should be made through the dedicated application portal from January 25th 2021 to June 21st 2021 no matter if you are from a European country, a Campus France country, or any other country worldwide.
 Application should NOT be made on Campus France website since our university is not connected to Campus France platform.
-Candidates will be asked to upload the application form and supporting documents assembled in a unique PDF file.
-The electronic application form and the detailed list of supporting documents will be provided after first email contact (see above).
+The application procedure is explained on our website.
+Please use the guidebook to create your application.

 Once selected only :